mysuperlink/Javascript-concepts/README.md

         baz()   // it will worsk
         funtion baz(){

-        }
+          // // THIS FUNCTION WILL BE CALLED AT PARSE TIME }

         baz()    // baz is not a function  since function expression is hoisted var baz = function(){
+          // THIS FUNCTION WILL BE CALLED AT RUN TIME }

+        foo() // here foo is not a function var foo = function foo (){

         }